Context: training respiratory patient advocates to shape better healthcare, research, and policy

 What is the European Respiratory Patient Academy?

-Through the Academy, we provide and high-quality education that strengthens the knowledge and capacity of patient advocates from across Europe to effectively represent patients and influence decision-makers.
+Through the Academy, we provide high-quality education that strengthens the knowledge and capacity of patient advocates from across Europe to effectively represent patients and influence decision-makers.
 We encourage collaboration across disease areas and foster a unified community of respiratory advocates ready to shape better healthcare, research, and policy.

 The programme